paritytech/parity-bridges-common/bin/runtime-common/README.md

 The essence of your integration will be a struct that implements a `MessageBridge` trait.
 Let's review every method and give some implementation  hints here:

 - `MessageBridge::maximal_extrinsic_size_on_target_chain`: you will need to return maximal extrinsic size of the target chain from this function.
-This may be the constant that is updated when your runtime is upgraded, or you may use the [message lane parameters functionality](../../modules/message-lane/README.md#Non-Essential-Functionality) to allow pallet owner to update this value more frequently (you may also want to use this functionality for all constants that are used in all `MessageBridge` trait methods described below).
+This may be the constant that is updated when your runtime is upgraded, or you may use the [message lane parameters functionality](../../modules/message-lane/README.md#Non-Essential-Functionality) to allow pallet owner to update this value more frequently (you may also want to use this functionality for all constants that are used in other methods described below).

 - `MessageBridge::weight_limits_of_message_on_bridged_chain`: you'll need to return range of dispatch weights that the outbound message may take at the target chain.
 Please keep in mind that our helpers assume that the message is an encoded call of the target chain.
 But we never decode this call at the source chain.
 So you can't simply get dispatch weight from pre-dispatch information.
 Instead there are two options to prepare this range: if you know which calls are to be sent over your bridge, then you may just return weight ranges for these particular calls.
 Otherwise, if you're going to accept all kind of calls, you may just return range `[0; maximal incoming message dispatch weight]`.
 If you choose the latter, then you shall remember that the delivery transaction itself has some weight, so you can't accept messages with weight equal to maximal weight of extrinsic at the target chain.
 In our test chains, we reject all messages that have declared dispatch weight larger than 50% of the maximal bridged extrinsic weight.